RobChooses/ethglobalbrussels24_01/README.md

 ENS Limited allows the issuance of tickets as subdomains (ERC 1155) of a ticket issuer, e.g. owner of hello.eth can issue subdomains test1.hello.eth, test2.hello.eth, etc.. to buyers.

+## Features

+* Social login
+* Viewing of ENS subdomains
+* Creation of tickets as ENS subdomains

+## Technologies Used

+* ENS.js library to create and view subnames
+* Dynamic.xyz for social login and wallet connect
+* Blockscout explorer links

 ## Requirements

 Before you begin, you need to install the following tools: